ebolinger/actionstats/README.md

 Contributions to the code, examples, documentation, etc. are very much appreciated.

-- Report issues and bugs directly in [this GitHub project](https://github.com/ebolinger/actionstats/issues).
+* Report issues and bugs directly in [this GitHub project](https://github.com/ebolinger/actionstats/issues).

 # License

-The project is provided as-is without an warranty or license.
+The project is provided as-is without warranty or license.